esheldon/pycolumns/README.md

 data['y'] = rng.uniform(size=num)
 data['name'] = data['id'].astype('U10')

+cols = pyc.Columns.from_array(coldir, data)

-# use default compression for id and name
+# This version uses default compression for id and name
 cols = pyc.Columns.from_array(coldir, data, compression=['id', 'name'])

+# Append more data to the columns.
+The input data is a structured
+# array or a dict of arrays.

+>>> c.append(data1)
+>>> c.append(data2)

 # add indexes for id and name
 cols['id'].create_index()
 cols['name'].create_index()

 # you can also create directly from a schema.
 The schema itself
-# can be created from an array or from a dict
+# can be created from an array, individual Column schemas, or from a dict
 # here we set the chunksize for compressed columns to 10 megabytes

 schema = pyc.TableSchema.from_array(array, compression=['id'], chunksize='10m')
 cols = pyc.Columns.create(coldir, schema=schema)

-# or you can build the schema from columns
+# or you can build the schema from column schema
+cx = pyc.ColumnSchema('x', dtype='f4')

+# compression can be set to True to get the defaults, or a dict
+# specifying blosc options
 cid = pyc.ColumnSchema('id', dtype='i8', compression=True)
-cx = pyc.ColumnSchema('x', dtype='f4')
+cname = pyc.ColumnSchema(
+    'name',
+    dtype='U5',
+    compression={'cname': 'zstd', 'zlevel': 5, 'shuffle': 'bitshuffle'}
+)

-schema = pyc.TableSchema([cid, cx])
+schema = pyc.TableSchema([cid, cx, cname])

-# or from a dict
+# You can also use a dict
 sch = {
     'id': {
         'dtype': 'i8',